JJ-NM/JJ-NM/README.md

 ### Hi there 👋

-{
-  🐢-Name: Jank.
+  🐢-Name: Jank.</br>
-  🧬-I'm: 17 years old
+  🧬-I'm: 17 years old.</br>
-  💾-Currently learning: Backend; NodeJS, Mysql.
+  💾-Currently learning: Backend; NodeJS, Mysql.</br>
-}

 I'm Jank.
 I'm a junior front-end developer.
 I started learning HTML, CSS, and JavaScript about 3 years ago.
 However, I couldn't practice continuesly because of school.
-I always tried to make
+I always tried to work on personal projects to improve my skills and knowledge.

 <!--
 **JJ-NM/JJ-NM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.